RichardL64/Visual-Pinball/README.md

     - Standardise SSF code and make conversion/upgrade of tables easier (for me)
     - Common existing code like JP's ball rolling in one place
   - SSF2.vbs
-    - SSF functionality with entry points focused on action required i.e. ssfBallHit, ssfBallSlide etc
+    - SSF functionality with entry points focused on action required i.e. ssfBallHit, ssfBallRoll etc